Ab/A-flat Minor | Relative, Parallel and Dominant keys

 Remember to use proper techniques when playing the scale, including proper hand positioning, finger placement, and proper posture.
 Practice regularly to improve your accuracy and speed.

-Same Category Post F Minor
+Same Category Post Gb/G-flat Major

 Leave a Reply